cocos-creator/docs-3d-deprecated/en/getting-started/first-game/index.md

 > **Note**: Before proceeding, please read the [Animation Editor](../../editor/animation/index.md) documentation.

-After reading and understanding about the __Animation Editor__ let's start implementating character animations!
+After reading and understanding the capabilities of the __Animation Editor__ character animations can be implementated!

 1. Locate the **Animation Editor** on the side of the editor below the **Console**.
 Select the `Body` node in the __Scene__, to add an __Animation Component__ and create a new __Animation Clip__.
 Give this new _Animation Clip__ a name of `oneStep`.